BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 - Which functions/code do we need to focus on editing?
 - What versions of TPM are supported by which hypervisors?
 - Does the vTPM already exist on a QEMU/KVM hypervisor?
-- What are the key differences in TPM1.2 and TPM2.0?
+- What are the implementation differences (in code) in TPM1.2 and TPM2.0?
 - What would be considered beyond the scope of this project?
+- What happens to the node/resources when the user is done using it?

 ## References and Resources
 - About the project: